leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 Significantly ponded water

-Is the dam convex with the current?
+Dams are generally convex with the current

 Does the dam have a mattress?

 Be careful to make sure this isn't a woody debris accumulation.

-"bath tub" ring of mud around the perimeter of the dam indicating a relatively recent breach
+"Bath tub" ring of mud around the perimeter of the dam indicating a relatively recent breach

 Area of concentrated flow at the location of the breach